Day 1 – Aug 5, Thursday

 Attend the Mongol Nomadic Show & Mini Naadam Festival

 After lunch, we’ll watch a short version of the famous Mongolian Naadam festival which includes archery, wrestling and horse racing.
-The mini-Naadam will start with Mongolian song and Morin khuur horse fiddle.
+The mini-Naadam will start with Mongolian song and playing of the Morin khuur horse fiddle.

 Driving Distance: About 2 hours